TimeWalker: Personalized Neural Space for Lifelong Head Avatars

 \section{TimeWalker}

-Our work targets to comprehensively construct a 3D head avatar of a person on a lifelong scale, as opposed to current trends~\cite{zielonka2023instant,kabadayi2023ganavatar,qian2023gaussianavatars,zheng2022avatar,xiang2024flashavatar,zheng2022pointavatar} that reconstruct and animate a person at the momentary level.
-This new setting introduces further puzzles to head avatar modeling -- how to faithfully capture both shared and specific traits of the target person over different ages, while keeping the flexibility of animation in full scales (\textit{i.e.,} facial expression, face shape)?
+Our work targets to construct a 3D head avatar of a person towards a lifelong scale, as opposed to current trends that reconstruct and animate a person at the momentary level.

-The primary challenge in constructing a lifelong head avatar lies in embedding the lifestage dimension during modeling.
-Changes to the head across different lifestages —such as variations in appearance, facial shape, and even accessories—are difficult to explicitly define.
-Moreover, these variations must be disentangled from other dimensions to allow for decoupled animation.
-This challenge is compounded by the often limited quality and quantity of data available for each lifestage, further complicating accurate modeling across a lifetime.

-To address the challenges, we introduce a novel neural parametric model (see Fig.~\ref{fig:overview}) that captures an average representation of a person’s identity in canonical space, and extends to moment-specific head attributes through a set of Neural Head Bases.
-In Sec~\ref{3.1}, we first introduce a preliminary 2D Gaussian representation~\cite{Dai2024GaussianSurfels}, which forms the foundational layer of our pipeline, ensuring high-fidelity rendering and dense meshing for the base frame, even with limited camera views across lifestages.
-In Sec.~\ref{3.2}, we detail how the Personalized Neural Parametric Model constructs a personalized neural feature space via a Linear Combination Space formulation.
-The model leverages a Linear Combination Space formulation to handle the complexities introduced by different lifestages through the Neural Head Basis, while maintaining a shared canonical representation.
-Moving forward, we explore the geometric representation behind the Personalized Neural Parametric Model in Sec.~\ref{3.3}-- how our DNA-2DGS, a dynamic extension of 2DGS, fosters rendering and drives the dense mesh with different motion signals.
-In Sec.~\ref{3.4}, we introduce training process designs, and discuss how we build a lifelong personalized space with disentangled control along different dimensions in Sec.~\ref{3.5}.
+To address the challenges this new task brings, {\textit{\textbf{we introduce a novel neural parametric model (Fig.~\ref{fig:overview}) that captures an average representation of a person’s identity in canonical space, and extends to moment-specific head attributes through a set of Neural Head Bases.}} In Sec.~\ref{3.1}, we briefly overview 2D Gaussian representation~\cite{Dai2024GaussianSurfels}, which forms the foundational representation of our pipeline, ensuring high-fidelity rendering and dense meshing for the base frame.
+In Sec.~\ref{3.2}, we detail how our Personalized Neural Parametric Model constructs a personalized neural feature space via a Linear Combination Space formulation.
+The model leverages a Linear Combination Space formulation to handle the complexities introduced by different lifestages through Neural Head Basis, while maintaining a shared canonical representation.
+Then, we explore the geometric representation behind Personalized Neural Parametric Model in Sec.~\ref{3.3}-- how our DNA-2DGS, a dynamic extension of 2DGS, fosters rendering and drives the dense mesh with different motion signals.
+In Sec.~\ref{3.4}, we introduce training process, and discuss how we build a lifelong personalized space with disentangled control along different dimensions in Sec.~\ref{3.5}.